cedrickchee/ssd-yolo-retinanet/README.md

 - [Keras version](https://github.com/fizyr/keras-retinanet)
     - Easy to read and very active repository.
 This repo drive me complete my code
 - [Another pytorch version](https://github.com/kuangliu/pytorch-retinanet)
-    - Almost all code are followed from this repository, but this repo is not complete yet
+    - Almost all code are followed from this repository, but i am not sure this repo works

 #### Author
 jtlee at omnious dot com